koli/kong-ingress/README.md

 ### Domain Claims

-Some of the main problems of using name based virtual hosting with ingress is that you can't know who's is the owner of a specific host, thus a Kong api could be updated by multiple ingress resources resulting in a unwanted behaviour.
+Some of the main problems of using name based virtual hosting with ingress is that you can't know who's the owner of a specific host, thus a Kong api could be updated by multiple ingress resources resulting in an unwanted behaviour.

-A third party resource is used to allow the kong ingress to lease domains for each host specified in ingress resources.
+A [Custom Resource Definition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) is used to allow the kong ingress to lease domains for each host specified in ingress resources.
 If a domain is already claimed in the cluster, the controller rejects the creation of apis on Kong.

 [More info](./docs/domain-claims.md)